My Experience Being Bullied by Customs Officers (10 Tips to Handle Bullying)

 It was disappointing.
 Certainly, there was no need for them to use their authority to bully me?
 I would have gladly cooperated regardless of what they said – and I was already openly compliant from the very beginning of the exchange.

 While I have never been held at the booth at the Singapore Immigration nor do I have any non-Singaporean friends caught in the situation before, I’m very sure the Singapore Immigration Authorities would never render such treatment to a foreigner here.
 I was extremely disappointed in the US immigrations for the way they had treated me, an eager and first-time tourist, of the country.
 There was not even anger; just disappointment.

 It had been a while since I felt trapped, powerless and helpless the way I did.
-The last time I felt this way was when I was very young, about 6-7 years old, when this boy in my neighborhood would extort candy from me.
+The last time I felt this way was when I was very young, about six to seven years old, when this boy in my neighborhood would extort candy from me.
 It eventually ended after a couple of months, when my mom interrupted one of the exchanges, by accident.

 Ever since then, I never had to face situations where the other party had power over me.
 At least, not situations I couldn’t already manage.
 If I ever encountered such situations, I would either (a) find ways to empower myself over the bully (b) strategically tackle the situation or (c) exit the situation.
 Obviously it was different in my encounter with the CBP — none of the methods were applicable.

 Bullying: How Can We Handle It?

 So how can we handle bullying?

 Dynamics of Bullying: Understanding the Bully and Target